Hall income tax: Revenues collected

-The Hall income tax accounts for about 2% of Tennessee's state tax collections.
+Prior to the phased repeal, Hall income tax accounted for about 2% of Tennessee's state tax collections.
 Revenue from the Hall tax peaked at $289.7 million during Tennessee's fiscal year 2008, when almost 192,000 households paid Hall income tax, based on returns filed for calendar year 2007.
 Hall income tax collections totaled $213.9 million and $172 million for calendar years 2008 and 2009, respectively (paid in Tennessee's fiscal year 2009 and fiscal year 2010).
 About 156,000 state households paid the tax in fiscal year 2009 for income received in 2008.

-Revenue from the Hall income tax varies significantly from year to year, making it difficult for governments to predict.
+Revenue from the Hall income tax varied significantly from year to year, making it difficult for governments to predict.
 Some of the largest year-to-year changes occurred in FY 1998, when collections increased 25.5% from the previous year, and FYs 2002 and 2009, when collections dropped 26.1% from the previous years.
 A principal reason for the large variability in revenues is the application of the tax to capital gains distributions from mutual funds.
 A 2004 report by the Tennessee Advisory Commission on Intergovernmental Relations observed that capital gains from investments had displayed "roller-coaster behavior" over the preceding eight years.
 The Tennessee Advisory Commission on Intergovernmental Relations identified this variability, coupled with increased investor participation in mutual funds, as the main cause of fluctuations in Hall tax collections during the same period.